bee-Michi/github-cli/readme.md

 Windows: [here](https://www.python.org/downloads/windows/) (32 bit on the same page)

-Linux: Depends on your distro, check your pacake manager.
+Linux: Depends on your distro, check your pacakge manager.

 ### Extra dependencies